unipheas/FirstAide-iOS/README.md

 1. Launch XCode
 2. Click on open another project
-3. Browse to the directory where you cloned (extracted the zip) PCSA/ and open workspace file
+3. Browse to the directory where you cloned (extracted the zip) FirstAide/ and open workspace file
 4. Let XCode to open the project and build.
 5. If building process finishes select a device or a simulator like iPhone 6 to launch.
 6. Wait for a few seconds and the app should start on your device(iOS device or simulator)

 ## Documentation
-Latest documentation for PCSA can be found [here](https://github.com/systers/PCSA-iOS/tree/develop/docs)
+Latest documentation for FirstAide can be found [here](https://github.com/systers/FirstAide-iOS/tree/develop/docs)

 ## Contributing
-If you want to contribute to PCSA-iOS, subscribe to our [systers-dev](http://systers.org/mailman/listinfo/systers-dev) mailing list and shoot an introductory email.
-Pick an open issue from the [issue list](https://github.com/systers/PCSA-iOS/issues) taged "free", claim it in the comments, fix the issue and send us a pull request.
+If you want to contribute to FirstAide-iOS, subscribe to our [systers-dev](http://systers.org/mailman/listinfo/systers-dev) mailing list and shoot an introductory email.
+Pick an open issue from the [issue list](https://github.com/systers/FirstAide-iOS/issues) taged "free", claim it in the comments, fix the issue and send us a pull request.
 If you find an issue yourself you can report it, a community member will get back to you and approve the issue.
 Then you can fix it and submit a PR.
 Please go through our issue list first and make sure the issues you are reporting  do not replicate the issues already reported.
 If you have issues on multiple pages, report them separately.
 Do not combine them into a single issue.

 ### Avoid doing the following mistakes